Is There a Miracle Acne Serum?

 There is always a way to make a good acne product bad, and that happens with some serums.
 Some serums include sodium lauryl sulfate or sodium laureth sulfate (labeled in the UK and Australia and sodium dodecyl sulfate).
 This ingredient helps serums spread smoothly over the face, but it also irritates the skin.
 Tiny red pimples break out, especially at the corners of the mouth.
-The addition of sodium lauryl sulfate to a serum makes it a product you should avoid.
+The addition of sodium lauryl sulfate7 to a serum makes it a product you should avoid.

 Serums You Should Try

 On the other hand, some serums are very well balanced for treatment of acne-prone skin.
-Exposed Skin Care Acne Treatment Serum, for example, uses a glycerin-like ingredient called propylene glycol in purified water to spread green tea extracts and tea tree oil over the skin.
-You really would not want to eat this product (you would get diarrhea), but it is non-toxic and light on this skin.
+Exposed Skin Care Acne Treatment Serum, for example, uses a glycerin-like ingredient called propylene glycol in purified water to spread green tea extracts and tea tree oil over the skin8.
+You really would not want to eat this product (you would get diarrhea), but it is non-toxic and light on this skin9.

 Serums can be an important but inexpensive part of your daily acne prevention program.
 For more information about acne treatment serums that come with a money-back guarantee, see Exposed Skin Care.